moebiussurfing/ofxSurfingSmooth/README.md

 void ofApp::update()
 {
-  // we can get the smoothed params using different approaches.
-  // this is the simpler approach:

-  float _lineWidth = data.get(lineWidth);
+  // Get the smoothed parameters: float _lineWidth = data.get(lineWidth);
   int _shapeType = data.get(shapeType);
   int _size = data.get(size);
   int _amount = data.get(amount);

+  // We can get the smoothed params using other approaches.
   // Look on the example-Basic for more helping snippets
-  // to access the smoothed parameters on the newly re-created smoothed group.
+  // to access the newly re-created smoothed parameters group.
 }
 ```